ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 background, this was done by using a TextureRect and creating a shader to automatically scroll the texture, giving it an animated look.

+### Controls Menu

+For the controls menu it has all the keybinds for each player as well as the controller inputs.
+All the spirtes were contained in a Hbox conainter for easier editing and formatting.
+The only button that was in the controls menu was back which allowed the player to go to the main menu
+The addition of having the players test the movement in the controls menu was Jason's idea and he implemented it.

 ### Pause Menu

 For the pause menu it was similarity built like the main menu, however it is not managed by the